extendr/extendr/README.md

 }
 ```

-You can interact in more detail with R objects using the RObj
+You can interact in more detail with R objects using the `Robj`
 type which wraps the native R object type.
 This supports a large
 subset of the R internals functions, but wrapped to prevent
 accidental segfaults and failures.